-h.
-Reinforces Waterford's Commitment to Public Safety
+8. Reinforces Waterford's Commitment to Public Safety

-- Waterford protects a community of 19,554 residents and a \$4.4 billion grand list of residential, commercial, and industrial property. - A new, centrally located fire station will significantly strengthen life and property protection across the Town.
+- Waterford protects a community of 19,554 residents and a \$4.4 billion grand list of residential, commercial, industrial and personal property. - A new, centrally located fire station will significantly strengthen life and property protection across the Town.

-i.
-Demonstrates Strong Community Leadership
+9. Demonstrates Strong Community Leadership

-- In February 2022, the Representative Town Meeting (RTM) took decisive action: - Established a Building Committee charged with constructing a new Oswegatchie Fire Station. - Committed to maintaining the old station only as necessary until a replacement is built.
+- In February 2023, the Representative Town Meeting (RTM) took decisive action: - Established a Building Committee charged with constructing a new Oswegatchie Fire Station. - Committed to maintaining the old station only as necessary until a replacement is built. - Approved funding for architect and Project Manager fees and accepted the conveyance of OFD property to pave the way for the first Town-owned fire station.